TheGoodlike13/liberty_or_death/README.md

     sudo chmod 777 /
     sudo chmod 777 /etc/

 [#read_you_fools](#read_you_fools)!
 READ THE FILE DAMN IT!
 WHY WON'T YOU READ THE FILE???

 How?
 How is this even possible?
 It also can't be file weirdness, because I was able to open the file with a bloody text editor when I set it as owned by me.
-It's owned by 'openldap' now, but I guess it just can't do it.
+It's owned by `openldap` now, but I guess it just can't do it.
 It won't open.
 It's bolted shut.
 I've seen better displays of foliage.
 I DON'T EVEN KNOW IF THAT IS THE RIGHT QUOTE AND I DON'T CARE ANYMORE!

 [#oh_my_fucking_god](#oh_my_fucking_god)!
 This entire time it was something else.
-I randomly google'd random parts of the system message 'apparmor="DENIED" operation="open"' and I discovered that some random program that I never setup in any way shape or form that I could remember was randomly blocking access to my random files for no fucking reason.
+I randomly google'd random parts of the system message `apparmor="DENIED" operation="open"` and I discovered that some random program that I never setup in any way shape or form was randomly blocking access to my random files for no fucking reason.
 And without informing me in any way, shape or form.
 What the fuck, Ubuntu?
-I only exposed almost everything with 'chmod 777' while trying to fix this.
+I only exposed almost everything with `chmod 777` while trying to fix this.
 Such security, much carnage prevented.

 Like, seriously?
-Where was this "apparmor" when I was trying to edit the files using a text editor with my normal user account?
+Where was this `apparmor` when I was trying to edit the files using a text editor with my normal user account?
 Not important no more, eh?
 But a program reading a file owned by its user - can't have that!
 Computor might explode after all!

-I /spit on this garbage.
+I `/spit` on this garbage.

     sudo apt install apparmor-utils
     sudo aa-disable slapd
     ldapwhoami -Q -Y GSSAPI -H ldapi:///
     > dn:uid=bob,cn=gssapi,cn=auth

-I feel just about as betrayed and fucked as when I beat random 'Dark Souls 3' bosses finally after slamming my head against them.
-And if you somehow like 'Dark Souls 3' just pretend I said 'Elden Ring', never played that but everyone that dislikes it uses the same exact arguments I used for 'Dark Souls 3', so it should still make sense.
+I feel just about as betrayed and fucked as when I finally beat some of `Dark Souls 3` bosses after slamming my head against them.
+And if you somehow like `Dark Souls 3` just pretend I said `Elden Ring`, never played that, but everyone that dislikes it uses the same exact arguments I used for `Dark Souls 3`, so it should still make sense.

 ### No place like home